sst/sst/www/docs/learn/write-to-postgresql.md

 }
 ```

-Now that that we can talk to the database; let's hook up our API.
+Now with our business logic implemented, we are ready to hook up our API.